Mystery-Coder/Quizzo/README.md

 # Quizzo

-A website and a Flutter to help users create their own quizzes and share them.
+A React Single Page Application and a Flutter to help users create their own quizzes and share them.

 What to do -